 It was only when we faced a sudden crisis that I finally understood why these meetings had been so important.
-On a weekend last October, the 23-year-old son of one of our team members died unexpectedly and tragically.
+On a fall weekend a few years ago, the 23-year-old son of one of our team members died unexpectedly and tragically.
 On Monday morning, I called our team together in our conference room.

 The feelings that surfaced that morning were raw — grief, bewilderment, fear, an acute awareness of the fragility of life and the preciousness of our own loved ones, and empathy for our grieving colleague.